MTrajK/dotnet-projects/DotNet.IntegrationTesting/README.md

 ### Requirements
 - MS SQL Server (needs to be installed for the Demo3, a database is used in Demo3)
   * or Docker instance with running MS SQL Server (if you already has Docker installed just run this command ```docker run -e "ACCEPT_EULA=Y" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2019-latest``` which will start a Docker instance and install SQL Server 2019 there)
-  * or the third option is to use some remote database (you'll need to change the DeskBookingDB connection string located in [appsettings.json]([asd](https://github.com/MTrajK/dotnet-projects/blob/main/DotNet.IntegrationTesting/Demo3/Src/DotNet.IntegrationTesting.Demo3.API/appsettings.json)))
+  * or the third option is to use some remote database (you'll need to change the NotesDB connection string located in [appsettings.json](https://github.com/MTrajK/dotnet-projects/blob/main/DotNet.IntegrationTesting/Demo3/Src/DotNet.IntegrationTesting.Demo3.API/appsettings.json))
 - Visual Studio (2022 at least for best experience)

 ### Start app